Early Beta

 - Updates the user's status to "In Office" in the Schedule tab

-Once a user plugs into a recognized monitor, Dock automatically:
+Once a user plugs into a recognized monitor while connected to a recognized office network, Dock automatically:

 - Creates a new desk booking if none exists for that day